 Devon Energy estimated that first quarter oil and gas production will fall 2 MMBoe short of its previous estimate.
-Last week the company also revised its U.S. gas and Canadian oil price realizations.
+It also revised its U.S. gas and Canadian oil price realizations.

 The company revised its 2006 production estimate to reflect the first quarter change.
 Devon said the 1Q decrease is mainly due to lingering delays in restoring production that was suspended because of hurricanes in the Gulf of Mexico.
 Devon had about 23,000 Boe/d, or 2.1 million Boe in aggregate, suspended throughout the first quarter.
 About 13,000 Boe/d of production from its Red Hawk and West Cameron 291/165 properties was expected to resume in February.
 However, repairs to a necessary third-party downstream pipeline system were delayed until the second quarter.
 In addition to the 13,000 Boe/d expected to be restored in the second quarter, Devon said it expects to restore the remaining 10,000 Boe/d of suspended Gulf of Mexico volumes over the nest 12 months.